Table of Contents

 Other pet insurance restrictions you may encounter

 Your ability to claim on your pet insurance is limited by terms and conditions, or ‘rules’.
-Some of these rules dictate that you cannot claim instantly once your pet gets covered but there is a Exclusion period that applies before claiming.
+Some of these rules dictate that you cannot claim instantly once your pet gets covered but there is a waiting period that applies before claiming.

-• Pre-existing conditions.
+- Pre-existing conditions.
 Any conditions your pet had before you took out the policy will not be covered by your new insurance policy, unless otherwise stated by your insurer.

 Don’t wait until it’s too late